RicardoPLobo/nlw-expert/README.md

 # nlw-expert
 NLW-Expert Project from RocketSeat

-# Technologies Involved In the Project
+# Technologies Related to the Project
 -HTML
 -CSS
 -JavaScript